Riley Adams Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

+- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks sixth in the league.

-- The Phillies have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.
+- The Phillies have the 15th-ranked team ERA among all MLB pitching staffs (4.14).

-- The Phillies allow the ninth-fewest home runs in baseball (84 total, 1.1 per game).
+- Phillies pitchers combine to give up the seventh-fewest home runs in baseball (86 total, one per game).

-- The Phillies will send Sanchez (0-1) to the mound for his fourth start of the season.
-He is 0-1 with a 4.05 ERA and 14 strikeouts through 13 1/3 innings pitched.

-- The lefty last appeared on Saturday against the New York Mets, when he tossed five innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.